puppetlabs/puppet-docs/source/pe/3.1/quick_start.markdown

         dhoppe-motd       This module manages motd                                   @dhoppe       debian ubuntu motd saz-motd         Manage 'Message Of The Day' via Puppet                      @saz          motd

 We want `puppetlabs-motd`, which is an example module that sets the message of the day file (`/etc/motd`) on \*nix systems.

-    You can view detailed info about the module by navigating to <http://forge.puppetlabs.com/puppetlabs/motd> in your web browser, or by using the search field on the Forge website.
+You can view detailed info about the module on the Forge page you just visited <http://forge.puppetlabs.com/puppetlabs/motd>.
+You can also use the Search feature on the Forge site.

     You can also do a similar search for `desktop_shortcut`, which should find the other module we'll be using.
 * Install the first module by running `puppet module install puppetlabs-motd`: